Dennis Bergkamp

 Dennis Nicolaas Maria Bergkamp (/nl/; born 10 May 1969) is a Dutch professional football coach and former player.
-Originally a wide midfielder, Bergkamp was moved to main striker while still a teenager and then to second striker, where he remained throughout his playing career.
+Originally a wide midfielder, Bergkamp was moved to main striker while still a teenager and then played as a deeper lying forward for the remainder of his career.

 Bergkamp was born in Amsterdam and played as an amateur in the lower leagues.
 He was spotted by Ajax at age 11 and made his professional debut in 1986.
 Prolific form led to an international call-up with the Netherlands in 1990, attracting the attention of several European clubs.
 Bergkamp signed for Italian club Inter Milan in 1993, where he had two underwhelming seasons.
 After joining Arsenal in 1995, he rejuvenated his career, helping the club to win three Premier League titles (one unbeaten), three FA Cup trophies, and reach the 2006 UEFA Champions League final.
 Despite noting a desire to not go into coaching, Bergkamp served as an assistant at Ajax between 2011 and 2017.

 With the Netherlands national team, Bergkamp was selected for Euro 1992, where he impressed, scoring three goals as his country reached the semi-finals.
 At the 1998 FIFA World Cup, he scored a memorable winning goal in the final minute of the quarter-final against Argentina which has been regarded as one of the greatest FIFA World Cup goals.
-Bergkamp surpassed Faas Wilkes's record to become the country's top scorer of all time in 1998, a record later eclipsed by Patrick Kluivert, Klaas-Jan Huntelaar, and Robin van Persie.
+Bergkamp surpassed Faas Wilkes's record to become the country's top scorer of all time in 1998, a record later eclipsed by Patrick Kluivert, Klaas-Jan Huntelaar, Robin van Persie, and Memphis Depay.

 Bergkamp has been described by Jan Mulder as having "the finest technique" of any Dutch international and a "dream for a striker" by teammate Thierry Henry.
 Bergkamp finished third twice in the FIFA World Player of the Year award and was selected by Pelé as one of the FIFA 100 greatest living players.
 He is widely regarded as one of the greatest players of his generation, one of the greatest players in Premier League history and amongst Ajax's and Arsenal's greatest ever players.
 In 2007, he was inducted into the English Football Hall of Fame, the first and only Dutch player ever to receive the honour.
 Bergkamp was inducted into the Premier League Hall of Fame in 2021.
-In 2017, Bergkamp's goal against Newcastle United in 2002 was voted as the best Premier League goal of all time in the league's 25-year history, involving a flick around Newcastle defender Nikos Dabizas before calmly tapping the ball into the net.
+In 2017, Bergkamp's goal against Newcastle United in 2002 was voted as the best Premier League goal in the league's 25-year history: it involved a flick around Newcastle defender Nikos Dabizas before the ball was calmly sent into the net.